 CT scans can help to:

-- Guide procedures such as surgery, biopsies, and radiation therapy
+- Guide doctors during procedures such as surgery, biopsies, and radiation therapy

-- Monitor the effectiveness of certain treatments, such as cancer treatment
+- Monitor how well treatments are working, such as cancer treatment

 Talk to your doctor about these risks before the test.